 I made these bánh xeò—as I always do—based on Nicole Routhier’s recipe in The Foods of Vietnam.
 I also love her recipe for bánh tôm chiên, crisp nests of sweet potato and shrimp with a whisper of turmeric.
 Here’s a shot of some bánh khoái I enjoyed at one of my fave places for this dish in Huế (Bánh Khoái Hạnh, 11 Phó Đức Chính).

 From the north comes chả cá (turmeric fish with fresh herbs), and from the eponymous Hà Nội restaurant, the famous Chả Cá Lã Vọng, so delectably described by Kim Fay in Communion: A Culinary Journey Through Vietnam.
 Andrea Nguyen offers a delightful and easy version of chả cá in Into the Vietnamese Kitchen that features notes of turmeric, galangal and dill.

-My cousin-in-law Thủy makes a wonderful vegetarian curry loaded with potatoes and carrots, while my sister-in-law Ta makes lòng xào nghệ (bún noodles with turmeric and offal), a popular dish from Central Việt Nam for a late-afternoon snack or for nhậu (drinking beer or other alcohol and snacking).
+My cousin-in-law Thủy makes a wonderful vegetarian curry loaded with potatoes and carrots, while sister-in-law Ta makes lòng xào nghệ (bún noodles with turmeric and offal), a popular Central Vietnamese dish for late-afternoon snacking or for nhậu (drinking beer or other alcohol and snacking).